-

 So here we had a young man, positive COVID, wearing nothing but adult diapers, laying on a mat on the floor in the middle of winter while an RN or CNA sat in the corner of his room wearing PPE you'd expect to see in Chernobyl.

-I've seen a lot of cases like this that just disgust me but this one is relevant to your comment.
 Just wear your PPEs.
 I've been working directly with this virus all of last year and never caught it.
 I'm vaccinated now.
 The fear is understandable but when you work in the medical field it is literally your job to run toward the fire.

 - Show next comments 3 more